louison0317/SocialApp/README.md

 # SocialApp
 This is a community platform app developed using `SwiftUI`.
-This app allows users to create accounts, log in, log out, delete accounts, post content, like posts, and more.
+This app allows users to use features like account management and community interaction.
 All user data is stored in `Firebase`, enabling real-time interaction and engagement.

 <!-- ABOUT THE PROJECT -->
 ## About The Project